 Regulatory changes in IRB Requirements for medical device clinical trials in the USA

-The organisation conducting certain type of clinical trials may now rely on central rather than for reviews required by the US Food and Drug Administration.
+The organization conducting the certain type of clinical trials may now rely on central rather than for reviews required by the US Food and Drug Administration.

-- The FDA’s Center for Devices and Radiological Health (CDRH) has issued a technical amendment allowing sponsors conducting clinical studies for Humanitarian Device
+- The FDA’s Center for Devices and Radiological Health (CDRH) has issued a technical amendment allowing sponsors to conduct clinical studies for Humanitarian Device.

 - Exemption (HDE) devices to utilize central IRBs to review their activities; previously, clinical trial sponsors and sites were required to undergo such reviews by local IRBs.

 - The allowance for central IRB review applies to Investigational Device Exemption (IDE) studies, and for multi-site clinical studies, as well.

 - This IRB oversight change is intended to bring drug and device regulations more closely in line with one another, according to the FDA.